CleverCloud/documentation/content/doc/administrate/database-migration.md

 Under **Targeted version** you can choose the desired database version.

-Downgrading database is currently not supported, you can however ask our support team to do it at <support@clever-cloud.com>.
+Downgrading database is currently not supported, you can however ask [Clever Cloud Support](https://console.clever-cloud.com/ticket-center-choice).

 ### Select *Migrate the Database*